Barcelona: A Love Untold

-Barcelona: A Love Untold is a 2016 Philippine romantic drama film directed by Olivia M. Lamasan from a story and screenplay she co-written with Carmi Raymundo.
+Barcelona: A Love Untold is a 2016 Philippine romantic drama film directed by Olivia M. Lamasan from a story and screenplay she co-wrote with Carmi Raymundo.
 The film stars Kathryn Bernardo and Daniel Padilla, with the supporting and extended cast include Aiko Melendez, Joey Marquez, Ricky Davao, Maria Isabel Lopez, Joshua Garcia, and Ana Capri.

 Produced and distributed by Star Cinema, the film was theatrically released on September 14, 2016.

 Synopsis

 Ely (Daniel Padilla) cannot get over his past love.
 In Barcelona, he juggles work with his studies as he aims to get his master's degree.
 He then meets Mia (Kathryn Bernardo), a girl who sees Spain as a fresh start.
 After a series of mistakes in the past, she abruptly uproots herself from life in the Philippines to move forward and start anew.
 But the question is how?